 A Brief History of the English Desk

-Desks first appear in the late 17th century (1600's) as bureaus, i.e. a sloping front desk in which the writing surface can be opened and closed.
+Desks first appear in the late 17th century (the 1600's) as bureaus, i.e. a sloping front desk in which the writing surface can be opened and closed.
 They were an adaptation of the chest of drawers onto which the writing slope was fitted.
-The bureau has subsequently become a very popular form of desk for a sitting-room and was made in great numbers during the 18th century.
+The bureau has subsequently become a very popular form of the desk for a sitting-room and was made in great numbers during the 18th century.

-These bureau desks were closely followed in the Queen Anne (1702 – 1714) period by the kneehole-writing table.
+These bureau desks were closely followed in Queen Anne (1702 – 1714) period by the kneehole-writing table.
 This was a small desk with drawers either side of a kneehole, which was often fitted with a central cupboard.
 These were either veneered in walnut or provincially constructed of oak.

 It is not until the 1750’s that we start to see the pedestal and partners desk that has become so popular today.
-At this time the Caribbean islands made available mahogany, a wood which is richly figured and when polished and becomes a deep reddish brown colour.
-This wood was a luxury item and popularized by designers, such as Thomas Chippendale, who were working for wealthy patrons.
-Consequently most desks, which survive from the mid-18th century, were made for the country house library.
+At this time the Caribbean islands made available mahogany, a wood which is richly figured and when polished and become a deep reddish brown colour.
+This wood was a luxury item and popularised by designers, such as Thomas Chippendale, who was working for wealthy patrons.
+Consequently, most desks, which survive from the mid-18th century, were made for the country house library.
 They are often large, ornate, with carved embellishments, and command substantial prices due to their rarity.

 At the start of the Industrial Revolution, in the later part of the 18th and early 19th century, we saw the rise of a new entrepreneurial class or business class, growing wealthy from the industries they spawned.
 These business people followed the fashions of the day and had a practical use for desks of all sizes within the workplace and at home.